sqville/b2c/README.rst

 * b2c-vb version 1.0 - Accompanied with user guide to make available for public consumption.
 Main focus is to greatly reduce aie theme development time.

-* b2c-js - Future version of b2c tool written mostly in javascript and utilizing tools such as Adobe AIR, Node.js and PHP for use on platforms (OSX, web) other than Windows.
+* b2c-js - Future version of b2c tool written mostly in javascript and utilizing tools such as Appcelerator, Node.js and PHP for use on platforms (OSX, Linux, web, mobile) other than Windows.

 License